Jill Phillips, mezzo-soprano, recently received her Doctor of Musical Arts

 She earned her Master of Music degree in voice from the University of Cincinnati’s College-Conservatory of Music.
 While at CCM, Jill sang the roles of Marcellina in Mozart’s Le nozze di Figaro, the Old Prioress in Poulenc’s Dialogues of the Carmelites, and Baba the Turk in Stravinsky’s The Rake’s Progress.
 In addition, she participated in the Opera Fusion: New Works project with CCM and Cincinnati Opera.

 Jill has been an Apprentice Artist with Des Moines Metro Opera and made her mainstage debut at DMMO in 2013 as the Zweite Mägd in the company's production of Elektra.
 She has sung with Kentucky Opera, NANOWorks Opera, Cincinnati Chamber Opera, and Dayton Opera.
 In addition, Jill has been a Studio Artist with Wolf Trap Opera.

 She has sung scenes from such operas as Anna Bolena, Cendrillon, La cenerentola, The Crucible, Dead Man Walking, Don Carlo, Giulio Cesare, L'italiana in Algeri, Peter Grimes, and Vanessa.

 In addition to performing, Jill teaches private voice lessons at the Wyoming Fine Arts Center in Wyoming, OH.
 She earned a Bachelor of Arts degree in Music at Luther College in Decorah, Iowa.
-While at Luther, she performed in Luther College’s opera scenes program and the spring operas.
+While at Luther College, she performed in the opera scenes program and the spring opera productions.